Kaitlyn44/gitCourse/docs.md

 This is the mind reading helmet.
 It allows you to hear the thoughts of the people around you.

 Mind reading helmets are not legal in all areas.
+They are legal in the USA but not in Canada.